felipevalentin/pomodoro/README.md

 # Pomodoro
-A python pomodoro with tkinter and threads
+A Python Pomodoro with Tkinter and Threads

 ## Pomodoro Running